JonKing93/Github-Tutorial-Workshop/workshop/exercise-5.md

 ## E) Re-test the files

 Move the files back in to the repository.
 Open Github Desktop.
 The files should no longer appear under the changes tab.
-For my salsa repository, I now have:
+For my salsa repository, I once again have:

 <img src="..\assets\images\repo-contents-ignore2.PNG" alt="A file browser for the salsa repository now has a file named .gitignore as well as the two data files." style="max-width:445px;display:block">